6 Best Organic, Eco-Friendly Futon Mattress Options

 Their company ethics are ’on point’, and their products are made from the highest quality organic and natural materials.

-This organic futon mattress is a high-quality piece of furniture that’s built to last, and it’s clear that a lot of thought has gone into its design.
+The Dreamton organic cotton futon mattress is a high-quality piece of furniture that’s built to last, and it’s clear that a lot of thought has gone into its design.

 The firmness is precisely what you’d expect from a futon cushion…comfortably firm, and ideal for back and side sleepers.
 I'd recommend it for occasional or everyday use.

-At $1,745 for a twin, it’s definitely on the higher end of the spectrum regarding futon prices.
-But if you’re looking for a top-of-the-line, non-toxic futon that will provide years of comfortable sleep, the Dreamton is definitely worth the investment.
+The price indicates that the Dreamton is a premium mattress and won't suit all budgets.
+But if you’re looking for a top-of-the-line, non-toxic futon that will provide years of comfortable sleep, it's definitely worth the investment.

-From organic cotton and organic wool to the just-firm-enough mattress, this futon is sure to please anyone looking for a healthy and comfortable place to sleep.
+From organic cotton and organic wool to the just-firm-enough mattress, the Dreamton futon is sure to please anyone looking for a healthy and comfortable place to sleep.

 This natural mattress is covered by a 10-year warranty and a 120-day sleep trial.